DrowziDrewzi/Discord-Auggie/README.md

 - Tarek: list command
 - Huzaifa: look command

-# How to uses Discord-Auggie:
+# How to use Discord-Auggie:
 follow this link to add discord-auggie to a discord server! https://discord.com/api/oauth2/authorize?client_id=779124634318536735&permissions=2048&scope=bot Now that the bot is in your server you can use these commands: